 Greece may be small but there are still many different places to visit.
-Here, we will give a brief overview of the country’s most popular tourist cities.
+This is a brief overview of the country’s most popular tourist cities.

-Aside from the history, Athens is also popular with tourists who seek its energetic vibe.
+Aside from its history, Athens is also popular with tourists who seek its energetic vibe.
 The city is filled with cafes, restaurants, bars, and cozy neighborhoods to explore.
-While musing over Ancient Greece, you can also appreciate modern day Greece and its friendly people, tasty food, and overall charm.
+While musing over Ancient Greece, you can also appreciate modern-day Greece and its friendly people, tasty food, and overall charm.

 Kalampaka is a popular destination because it gets close to the Metéora, which is a large rock formation and World Heritage site.
 The Metéora is popular for its unique and breathtaking landscape, but it is quite remote.
-This is why Kalampaka is a popular place where you can stay and enjoy the modern city but take a step into nature which is just a short distance away.
+This is why Kalampaka is a fun place where you can stay and enjoy the modern city, but take a step into nature just a short distance away.

 Nafplio is a romantic seaside city which is popular for its culture and gastronomy.
 Old Town is idyllic for taking a stroll and features brightly colored buildings and impressive street art.
 There are many authentic Greek bars here, which sell glasses of local wine.

 Nafpaktos is usually a stopover city for tourists who are going to Olympia, but it is a gorgeous place to visit in its own right.
 The city is a Venetian port, which is host to local businesses that rest on the edge of the blue water.
 The Medieval characteristics make the city unique.
 While it is more of a local area, Nafpaktos will give you an authentic look into Greek culture.

 Naxos is the best choice for those seeking adventure.
 This city is an island in the Cyclades and has plenty of thrilling activities to choose from.
 Tourists can experience windsurfing, horseback riding, hiking, and diving into a deep-sea wreck.
 With plenty to do, you’ll have a full itinerary ready for Naxos.